General Info – summary

 Distribution & Ecology

-These Trees commonly occur on rocky hillsides in the dry bushveld, at low altitudes (lowveld and mixed Bushveld) and in well-drained soils.
-This is a widespread African species occurring in mixed tree veld.
-It is located in KwaZulu-Natal, Gauteng, Mpumalanga, Limpopo, North West, Swaziland, Mozambique (fairly widespread), Botswana, Zimbabwe, Namibia and northwards into tropical East Africa.
+These Trees are not endemic in South Africa.
+They commonly occur together with Mopane trees (Colophospermum mopane often called butterfly-winged trees).
+Combretum apiculatum subsp. apiculatum trees grow on rocky hillsides with granite (a coarse grained intrusive rock with a high concentration of silica) and rhyolite (is an extrusive quick cooling igneous rock formed during eruptions).
+These plants grow in low altitudes (lowveld and dry mixed Bushveld), with medium rainfall, in well-drained soils.
+This tree is a widespread African species occurring in mixed tree veld.
+Provincially it is located in KwaZulu-Natal, Gauteng, Mpumalanga, Limpopo and North West.
+Beyond South Africa, they occur in Eswatini (Swaziland), Mozambique (fairly widespread), Botswana, Zimbabwe, Angola, Malawi, Namibia and northwards into tropical Africa.
 The Flowers attract bees and ants.
-Many animals including Kudu, Giraffe, Elephant and Eland eat the Leaves.
+Many animals including domestic animals as well as Kudu, Giraffe, Elephant and Eland eat the nutritious Leaves.
 Larvae of the Striped Policeman butterfly (Coeliades forestan forestan) feed on the leaves and occur from the Eastern Cape to Zimbabwe and Botswana.
 Bushbabies consume the Gum arising from wounds.
-The Brown-headed Parrots, (Poicephalus cryptoxanthus) with their strong beaks, eat the possibly poisonous Seeds.
+The Brown-headed Parrots, (Poicephalus cryptoxanthus) with their strong beak open fruit and eat the possibly poisonous Seeds.

 Ethnobotany

+This relatively small, attractive plant is a good garden prospect.
 The presence of this tree is considered an indicator of mixed veld (combination of Sweetveld – slightly acidic – provides good grazing, and Sourveld – veld that is largely covered with coarse seasonal perennial grasses and affords inferior grazing).
 The hard, termite resistant Wood is fine grained.
 It has pale sapwood and dark heartwood.
-It makes good fence posts, is used for fuel and makes an excellent charcoal.
+It makes good fence posts, and used for furniture, mine props, fuel and makes an excellent charcoal and Pestles (a heavy tool with a rounded end, used for crushing and grinding substances).
 The tree is fire resistant.
-Its relatively thin Stem limits its uses.
+Its relatively thin Trunk limits its uses for man.
 Bark extracts are used to tan leather.
-Cattle graze Leaves – especially just before or after they fall.
+Cattle graze Leaves – especially just before and after they fall.
 Tea can be made from the leaves.
-Trees can be grown from Seeds.
-These may be toxic to people.
+The slow growing Seeds and cuttings are suitable for reproduction.
+Seeds may be toxic to people.
 When present, the Gum is edible.
+This drought resistant tree, with its golden yellow colours in autumn, does best in rocky or sandy areas and makes a good garden shade tree.
 Local medicine makes use of leaves and ashes.

 References